 We stick close to our users, working with them to make sure we identify features that solve their root problems, and that are also lowest cost to build.

 We follow this mantra and are constantly reminded by Ben to focus on the smallest thing you can do to validate an idea.
 This generally includes a lot of input from the whole team (dev, marketing, sales, product) to manually test and validate problems and ideas.
 Because we’ve done this from the start, getting shit done has become an intrinsic part of our company culture.

-By running product this way, we’re talking with our users daily and understanding what they go through and why our product helps them.
+By running product this way, we’re constantly talking with our users to understand what they go through and why our product helps them.
 Metrics, analytics and documentation are great, however, the best way to find out whether something is valuable is to actually talk to customers.

 We haven’t got it all worked out… but the great thing is that we are constantly learning from our mistakes, which is helping us make positive gains towards building an amazing company!